boparai09/TradeApp/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `app/bower_components` - contains the angular framework files

+## Documentation

+We have used ng-docs to write documentation below are dependencies if you need to check docs

+* install [grunt-cli](https://github.com/gruntjs/grunt-cli) `npm install -g grunt-cli`
+* Then install dependencies with: `npm install`

+####Build and run

+Run `grunt` and open http://localhost:8000/docs in your Browser.

 ## Directory Layout